Wewelsburg: Nazi era

 In 1932, the local head of the district authority (Landrat) ordered about seventy members of the Freiwilliger Arbeitsdienst (FAD) (voluntary labour service) to be housed at the Wewelsburg.
 They were unemployed and supported by the state as Notstandsarbeiter ("crisis workers").
 Through the rent, the district of Büren thus hoped to recoup some of the running costs of the castle.
 However in early 1933 negotiations to set up a full-sized camp for 214 FAD participants failed.

 Prior to the Nazi Party taking power Heinrich Himmler, as Reichsführer-SS, had decided that the SS should have a retreat at a castle "in the heartland of Hermann der Cherusker" (Armin the Cheruscian).
-Initially Himmler showed an interest in Burg Schwalenberg but negotiations failed in early 1933; he then visited Wewelsburg at the suggestion of a local Nazi leader, Adolf von Oeynhausen (1877-1953).
+Initially Himmler showed an interest in Burg Schwalenberg but negotiations failed in early 1933; he then visited Wewelsburg at the suggestion of a local Nazi leader, Adolf von Oeynhausen (1877–1953).

 Himmler decided to buy or lease the castle on his first visit on 3 November 1933.
 His architect, Hermann Bartels, was able to draw on existing plans for the FAD camp for the now envisaged Reichsführerschule SS (SS Leadership School).
 This school was mainly intended to ensure a unified ideological training of the SS leadership and would be run by the Rasseamt of the SS.

 Negotiations were difficult, however, since the Landrat of Büren was unwilling to give up control of the castle.
 In the first half of 1934 a 100-year lease was agreed for the symbolic annual rent of ℛℳ 1.
 Initial work on the school by the FAD had started in January 1934.
 That August, Manfred von Knobelsdorf, a brother-in-law of Walther Darré and a former professional soldier, moved in with his family as Burghauptmann.
-Himmler officially took over the Wewelsburg in a big ceremony on 22 September 1934.
+Himmler officially took over the Wewelsburg in a grand ceremony on 22 September 1934.
 The Völkischer Beobachter, in reporting on the event, while mentioning the Germanic and historic past of the region, emphasized the educational aspects.

 In 1935 Himmler announced that the SS-castle was to be officially called SS-Schule Haus Wewelsburg (SS School, House Wewelsburg).
 The focus of the school was to become: "Germanische Vor- und Frühgeschichte, Volkstumskunde u. a. als Rüstzeug zur weltanschaulich-politischen Schulung" ("Germanic pre- and early history, folklore studies, etc. as a tool for ideological-political training").
 Knobelsdorff envisaged a kind of Nordic academy.

 There is some speculation that it was Karl Maria Wiligut who persuaded Himmler to use the castle not only as a school but also as a cult site; Wiligut allegedly was inspired by the old Westphalian legend of the Battle at the Birch Tree (Schlacht am Birkenbaum).
 The saga tells about a future "last battle at the birch tree", in which a "huge army from the East" is beaten decisively by the "West".
 During 1935 Wiligut reportedly predicted to Himmler that the Wewelsburg would be the "bastion".
 Himmler expected a big conflict between Asia and Europe.